shaunpwilkinson/aphid/README.md

 [TexLive 2013 Full](http://tug.org/) for Mac OS X and Linux.

-If you experience a problem using this package please either raise it as an issue on [GitHub](http://github.com/shaunpwilkinson/aphid/issues).
+If you experience a problem using this package please raise it as an issue on [GitHub](http://github.com/shaunpwilkinson/aphid/issues).

 ### Acknowledgements
 The production of this package was made possible with funding from a Rutherford Foundation